riyazuddin-1/GrowGlobalStrategiesAssessment/README.md

 ## How to run the App
 Firstly, setup the backend on localhost.
 Follow the steps given below.
 > Go to the [/backend] folder and run 'npm i' or 'npm install' command to install dependencies.
+> Setup PORT and MongoDB URI before running the application.
 > Once the dependencies are installed, run the 'node index.js' command in the terminal.
-> The Backend will run on localhost at port 3333.
 Note: Make sure to have an internet connection so that the backend can connect to MongoDB Atlas.

 After the backend is setup, run the frontend.
 Follow the steps given below.
 > Go to the [/frontend] folder and run 'npm i' or 'npm install' command to install dependencies.
 > Once the dependencies are installed, run the 'npm start' command in the terminal.
-> The Application will automatically run on the default browser once it is executed successfully.
+> The Application will run on the default browser once it is executed successfully.